MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-in-store-topology.md

 This topic provides an overview of the various Dynamics 365 for Retail in-store topologies.

+# Overview
-- **Supported capabilities and operations when connectivity is lost** – An overview of supported capabilities and operations in each of the Retail in-store topologies when connectivity is lost.
+- **[Supported capabilities and operations when connectivity is lost](#Supported-capabilities-when-connectivity-is-lost)** – An overview of supported capabilities in each of the Retail in-store topologies when connectivity is lost.
+- **[Supported operations when connectivity is lost](#Supported-operations-when-connectivity-is-lost)** – An overview of supported operations in each of the Retail in-store topologies when connectivity is lost.
-- **Supported deployment and maintenance capabilities** – An overview of supported deployment and maintenance capabilities provided through the Microsoft Dynamics 365 solution.
+- **[Supported deployment and maintenance capabilities](#Supported-operations-when-connectivity-is-lost)** – An overview of supported deployment and maintenance capabilities provided through the Microsoft Dynamics 365 solution.
-- **Deployed components** - An overview of the deployed Dynamics 365 Components required to operate each of the Retail in-store topologies.
+- **[Deployed components](#Deployed-components)** - An overview of the deployed Dynamics 365 Components required to operate each of the Retail in-store topologies.

-- **Hardware and software requirements** - An overview of the minimum hardware and software requirements to operate each of the Retail in-store topologies.
-- **[Maintenance tasks](#Maintenance-tasks)** - An overview of the maintenance tasks that are required to host and operate each of the Dynamics 365 for Retail in-store topologies.
+## High Level Overview of how to chose your Retail In-Store Topology
 The following graphic provides an overview of the Retail in-store topology.

 ![Choose the right Retail in store topology](media/CHANNEL/INSTORE/Topology.jpg)